 This time of year we see two things from the people contacting us about Round 1: panic about the deadlines October 18 and earlier, and some planning for the later Round 1 deadlines.
-It's a little late for the former (although we can take people on for late-stage essay editing), but there is still plenty of time to do a fantatic job on an MIT, UCLA, Texas, Duke (round 1, not early action, obviously), or NYU application.
+It's a little late for the former (although we can take people on for late-stage essay editing), but there is still plenty of time to do a fantastic job on an MIT Sloan, UCLA Anderson, Texas McCombs, Duke Fuqua (round 1, not early action, obviously), or NYU Stern application.

-We're going to try to get the blog up and running here in time to help people navigate these "late stage" schools and we'll start with NYU Stern as we pass along 5 tips that should prove helpful as you attack this application:
+We're going to try to keep our blog up and running here in time to help applicants navigate these "late stage" b-schools, and we'll start with NYU Stern as we pass along 5 tips that should prove helpful as you attack this application:

-4. Differentiate your Essay 3.
-Don’t just use the PDF you submitted to Booth.
+Don’t just use the PDF or PPT presentation you submitted to Chicago Booth.
 It will be so obvious and will reflect a lack of effort that has major ramifications considering the points above.
 That said, you also don’t have to reinvent the wheel.
 Connect an audio essay to that slide show and make it a combined multimedia presentation.
 Take your four slides at Booth and blow them out to eight slides and change the thesis to “everything you need to know about me” so that it fits the NYU prompt.
-As long as you take the extra effort to make your Essay 3 unique from other nontraditional prompts, you will provide NYU what it wants to see.
+As long as you take the extra effort to make your Essay 3 unique from other nontraditional prompts, you will provide Stern what it wants to see.

 There are plenty of other tricks and hints for Stern that will change this from one of the hardest applications to nail to one of the easiest, but these are the most critical.